 Promptly after the position is filled and all affirmative action reports are filed, but not until then, the chairperson should be responsible for reviewing all applicants' files.
-The files should be stored or disposed of in accordance with laws, regulations, and practices currently applicable in the local setting.
-Personal materials (e.g., books, media, folios, etc.) supplied by applicants or other sources should be returned if requested.
+After personal data are returned to the applicants or to other sources requesting them, the files should be stored or disposed of in accordance with laws, regulations, and practices currently applicable in the local setting.